Quick answer

 Before diving into deeper troubleshooting, verify these points:

-- Battery Temperature: Ensure the battery is above 32°F (0°C).
-If it’s cold, allow it to warm up.
+- Battery Temperature: Ensure the battery and surrounding air are within Stihl's permissible charging range of 41°F–104°F (5°C–40°C).
+If it's cold, allow it to warm up indoors first.

 - Charger Functionality: Test the charger with another compatible battery to confirm it's working correctly.